mitrenga/svision/README.md

 # svision
-'svision' is a library and tools for easy creation of web applications
+'svision' is a library and tools for easy creation of online web applications